Andrej Jakimovski: College career

 As a freshman, Jakimovski averaged 5.5 points, 4.1 rebounds, and 1.8 assists per game.
 After the season, he announced he was entering the transfer portal.
 Jakimovski initially committed to Loyola (Maryland), but ultimately opted to return to Washington State.
 As a sophomore, he averaged 5.4 points, 3.9 rebounds and 0.8 assists per game.
 Jakimovski averaged 7.7 points and 4.6 rebounds per game as a junior.

 Jakimovski averaged 9.7 points and 5.6 rebounds per game as a senior, helping Washington State reach its first NCAA tournament in 16 years.
 He entered the transfer portal at the end of the 2023–23 season, and committed to Colorado on 21 April 2024.
 In 34 games, Jakimovski recorded 10.2 points, 5.1 rebounds, 1.3 assists and 1.0 steal per game.

 Professional career

+Aquila Trento (2025–2026)

-On July 4, 2025, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).
+On July 4, 2025, he signed a 2 year contract with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

+Napoli Basket (2026–present)

+On June 25, 2026, Jakimovski signed a two-year contract with Napoli Basket of the Lega Basket Serie A (LBA).